sreenathmmenon/sreenathmmenon.github.io/bookshelf.md

 Practical insights on building a meaningful life and career.
 Great perspective on balancing ambition with fulfillment.

 **"Serve to Win" by Novak Djokovic**
-More than a tennis book - fascinating insights on mental strength, discipline, and peak performance.
+More than a tennis book - fascinating insights on mental training, nutrition, meditation, discipline, and peak performance.

 ## Want to Read